|

-by the
+LETTERS by the passengers

 Many of the Cabin Passengers signed a Letter of Appreciation to Messrs.
 Waddell & Co.
-London in November 1838,
+London in November 1838, thanking them for the liberal manner in the liberal provision of supplies and wines for the voyage.

 Capt.
 Duncan Ritchie also received a Letter of Appreciation from many of the Second Cabin and Steerage passengers.
+They refer to being exceedingly anxious (the season being late) to arrive in Adelaide as early as possible.

 John Cock Belton -